The Black Soldier Fly: the star of insect farming

 They can eat almost any organic waste, making them perfect for dealing with discarded foods or agricultural wastes.

 Many people are also attracting BSF to their compost bins to deal with household food waste.
-Both the flies and larvae are low maintenance.
 What’s more, a compost bin with BSF larvae will smell better than one inhabited by houseflies.

 Are black soldier flies pests?